 Now that you have your RFP written, it’s time to gather vendor proposals.
 Ideally, you’ll want to receive no more than six responses from only the most qualified vendors.
 In most cases, you’ll develop a list of vendors and ask them for responses directly, but some organizations also use bid services that post their RFPs publicly.
 This option can increase your responses, but it will likely lead to several irrelevant responses.
-You’ll also have to invest more time in scoring.
+Consequently, you’ll invest more time in scoring.